-Impermissible restrictions of freedom
+Impermissible restriction of freedom

-A number of residents drew attention to in some cases very serious contractures in their Deficits in provision of care arms, hands and legs.
+A number of residents drew attention to in some cases very serious contractures in their arms, hands and legs.
 The commission examined the available documentation.
 It did not appear that skilled contracture prophylaxis or professional positioning techniques were being used.